 After your skills and knowledge reach a certain threshold, you will find that it’s much easier to acquire clients who are willing to pay for good work.

 Every client has a different budget.
 For example, you may value your services at $300, but your client is a startup with a tight budget of $200.
 Should you pass up on the project?

 Sometimes, you have to look beyond the dollar signs.
 If you focus on providing good service, the client will likely give you more projects in the future, or even refer you to their friends and colleagues.
 In fact, achieving success in the long term isn’t always determined by how much money you make — it’s also about building good working relationships.

 It can definitely be hard to price your services and convince clients that such prices are justified.
-However, if you have a good strategy and believe in your value as a graphic designer, then you should have no problem keeping your prices competitive.
+However, if you have a good strategy in place and believe in your value as a graphic designer, then you should have no problem keeping your prices competitive and lucrative.